-2.0 Point to Multi-Point - NW3 and NW4
+2.0 Point to Multi-Point - NW7 and NW7E

 These individual units allow the user to configure for either multipoint access point or client operation.
-There is a MAC address lock feature that can be enabled through the user interface but is not enabled by default.
-The NWx does support integrated directional and external omni directional antennas.
+The NW7[E] supports integrated 19dBi 17° directional antenna or an optional 8dBi 70° internal antenna.
 See the ComNet website for the latest information regarding antenna support.

-3.0 Point to Point Systems - NWK3 and NWK4
+3.0 Point-to-Point Systems - NW7 and NW7E